hypercerts-org/hypercerts-org/docs/guide/start.md

 Creating, transfering, selling, and buying a hypercert is similar to interacting with an NFT on platforms like OpenSea or Looksrare.

 In this guide we will provide you all information to get started.
-If anything is missing or if you are stuck in the process, please jump on [our discord server](https://discord.gg/azPgDcSQWw) and enter the help forum there.
+If anything is missing or if you are stuck in the process, please jump on [our support channel on Telegram](https://t.me/+FODiLtCV2TgwNzRi) and enter the help forum there.

 ### Who Can Use Hypercerts?